tdawes93/arsenal-quiz/README.md

 ![Header and Navigation bar](/assets/images/readme-images/navigation-bar.PNG)
 - Hook line and Kick-off button
-    - A short hook line is located just underneath the nav bar, it allows the users to know what the website is about and what their first course of action should be.
+    - A short hook line is located just underneath the navbar, it allows the users to know what the website is about and what their first course of action should be.
-    - The Kick-off button is located centrally in the page, and is a bright contrasted colour making it easy to find and obvious to the new user.
+    - The Kick-off button is located centrally on the page and is a bright contrasting colour making it easy to find and obvious to the new user.
     - The Kick-off button initiates the quiz and pulls up the first question.

 ![Hook line and Kick-off button](/assets/images/readme-images/hook-line-kickoff-button.PNG)
 - Footer
     - The footer section contains my name and a link to my GitHub page so users know who the author is and where they can access other sites made by me.
-    - It also matches the header creating symmetry and improves the style of the site.
+    - It also matches the header creating symmetry and improving the style of the site.

 ![Footer](/assets/images/readme-images/footer.PNG)
 #### Quiz Container
 The quiz container is split into two sections the question section and the answers section.
 - Question Section
     - The question section is a famous arsenal image with the question overlaid on top.
-    - The question is in 'bubble style' writing with a black border to allow the users to read the question clearly.
+    - The question is in 'bubble style' writing with a black border to allow the users to read the question.
     - Above the image is a question counter so the user knows how many questions they have answered.

 ![Question Section](/assets/images/readme-images/question-section.PNG)
 - Answers Section
     - The answers section is made up of four potential answers inside buttons.
     - When the user selects their answer the correct answer will highlight the button in green.
 If the selected answer is wrong it will highlight in red, with the correct one in green.
-    - The quiz then waits 1.5 seconds before moving onto the next question to allow the user to see if they answered correctly or not.
+    - The quiz then waits 1.5 seconds before moving on to the next question to allow the user to see if they answered correctly or not.

 ![Answers Section](/assets/images/readme-images/answers-box.PNG)